Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Appendix

-One can easily see that the matrix $\mathbf{P}$ is a dense matrix.
-This is the reason that we can only use limited number of Spectral collocation (e.g., Chebyshev collocation) points in our 2D computation.
-In the next subsection, we will introduce a mapping such that we change the domain from $[-1,1]$ to $[-L,L]$, with more points concentrated around the center.
+with the matrix } being the discretized approximation of the projection operator $P$.
+Observe that the matrix $\mathbf{P}$ is a dense matrix.
+This is the reason that in 2D computation we can only use a limited number of spectral collocation points (or Chebyshev collocation points).